ryuheechul/taste-crossplane/docs/diagram-brewery.md

-# New diagrams are brewing here
+# New Diagrams Are Brewing Here

 ### Deploy Sequence With Crossplane + Other Enhancements